lodosicles/assistant-gm/README.md

 4. Select any relevant journal entries for context by checking the boxes next to their names.
 5. Click the "Generate" button to create AI-generated text based on your prompt and selected context.
 6. The generated text will appear in the output area, which you can copy and use in your game.
+7. Click and drag down to close the AssistantGM drawer.

+You can reposition the drawer by clicking and dragging left and right.

 ## Customization